Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves: Framework and Methods

-Computing the pushforward stalk efficiently requires determining which total orders on the full set of alternatives $A$ are compatible with all local orders in the preimage.
-A naive approach would enumerate all $|A|!$ permutations, which is exponential and infeasible for large $|A|$.
-Instead, we employ a constraint directed acyclic graph (DAG) approach.
-The key insight is that each local order in the preimage imposes pairwise ordering constraints.
+Computing the pushforward stalk efficiently requires determining which total orders on the merged alternative set $\mathcal{A}_{v'} = \bigcup_{v \in P} \mathcal{A}_v$ are compatible with all local orders in the preimage $P$.
+A naive approach would enumerate all $|\mathcal{A}_{v'}|!$ permutations, which is exponential and infeasible for large $|\mathcal{A}_{v'}|$.
+Instead, we employ a \emph{constraint digraph} approach (the digraph is a directed acyclic graph, or DAG, precisely when the constraints are satisfiable).
+Each local order in the preimage imposes pairwise ordering constraints.
 For a voter with order $a_1 > a_2 > \cdots > a_k$, we have constraints $a_i > a_{i+1}$ for all $i$.
 Compatibility requires that any global order respects all such constraints from all voters in the preimage.

-\textbf{Algorithm Overview:} \begin{enumerate} \item \textbf{Build constraint DAG $C$:} Create a directed graph with vertices = alternatives $A$ and add edge $(a,b)$ for each pairwise constraint ``$a$ must precede $b$'' from any voter in the preimage.
+\textbf{Algorithm Overview:} \begin{enumerate} \item \textbf{Build constraint digraph $C$:} Create a directed graph with vertices $\mathcal{A}_{v'}$ and add edge $(a,b)$ for each pairwise constraint ``$a$ must precede $b$'' from any voter in the preimage.

 \item \textbf{Detect cycles:} If $C$ contains a directed cycle, the constraints are contradictory and the stalk is empty.
 This occurs when voters have conflicting preferences (e.g., $V_1$ requires $A > B$ while $V_2$ requires $B > A$).